apollographql/router/DEVELOPMENT.md

 When you are ready to create a PR, run a build with strict checking enabled, and check for license compliance.

-Use `cargo xtask lint` and `cargo xtask check-compliance` to check this.
+Use `cargo xtask all` to run all of the checks the CI will run.

-Compliance checks require `cargo-deny` and `cargo-about` which can both be installed by running:
+The CI checks require `cargo-deny` and `cargo-about` which can both be installed by running:
 - `cargo install cargo-deny`
 - `cargo install cargo-about`